cheesoup/GRPH/_posts/2021-12-04-due-dates-and-blog-content.md

 I realize now that it's really hard to describe signal processing related things without falling back on jargon.
 I guess I take for granted how much I've internalized a lot of the terminology I would read about while obsessively researching things.
 It also doesn't help that I feel like I struggle with writing in general.
 Even with this post I'm, constantly editing myself while I write.
 It's making it take forever to actually finish.
 It's horrible.

 Honestly, I don't even think the amount content I have right now is bad.
 It's just not everything I have to talk about which I feel is a little disappointing.
-Either way, if I fail to get these posts up by 8th, I think I can at least get them written within the week of.
-The nice thing about a blog is that it can always be updated after the fact.
+Either way, if I fail to get these posts up by the 8th, I think I can at least get them written within the week of.
+The nice thing about blogs is that it can always be updated after the fact.

 Anyways, here's some Sade.
 If you don't like this song, your life choices are incorrect.
 {% include youtube.html id='MmOau-PMWJk' caption="sade is waifu" %}